 Symmetry Surfboards The Lucid Eye, DHD Black Diamond,

 No. 1: What's your Skill Level?

-The new surfer is going to want a board that has plenty of volume and stability.
-For most people, this surfboard will be something around
+The new surfer will want a board that has plenty of volume and stability.
+This surfboard will be something around

 The added width and thickness combined with the general outline on these boards (wider, rounder nose, and wider

 No. 2: What's your Fitness Level?